kaitj/nhp-dwiproc/docs/src/usage/configuration/README.md

 column in the arguments tables).
 If an optional argument is not provided, the default value is assumed.

-> [!TIP]
-> It is recommended to put static / minimally changing parameters in the config file.

 > [!IMPORTANT]
-> Configuration parameters are overwritten, unless otherwise noted, by parameters passed in at the command line.
+> Configuration parameters are overwritten, unless otherwise specificed, by parameters
+> passed in at the command line.
+It is recommended to put static / minimally changing
+> parameters in the config file.

 Below is one example of the configuration file: